 I ‘m not trying to please anyone, just satisfy my own desires.
 I love to cook too, and have been since long before I was making “art”.
 Cooking is a lot like painting … I think, “hmmnn, what would be really good to make?” or have an inspiration for a meal based on something I saw, or ate or felt and I would just go for it.

 It’s the same with my art… I think, “Oohhh that would be cool!”
 I think that because I had no formal art education or training and am entirely self taught that my style or styles are unimpeded by “art school” or any formal training or apprenticeship.
 I think that that is what allowed me to just explore the creative energy that was growing inside me.
 Once the floodgates opened in my late 20’s I didn’t try to stifle it, just tried to express what was coming out in the moment.

-It felt and still feels very much like channeling something or someone else.
-I have no idea how and where it comes from but just try to empty my mind and allow it to come through me.
+It felt and still feels very much like channeling something or someone else. .
 For sure I am and always have loved art but just never studied it or thought it was something that I would or could do.
 But I have always loved some of the masters like Monet, Picasso, Matisse, Dali and Van Gogh early on.
 Later I grew enamored with Surf art via Ken Auster, Rick Griffin and John Severson, but this was still before I was actually making art.

 I actually began to collect some fine art editions from Ken, and even attempted to commission him to make me a painting.
 This was in the mid ‘90s, after college, when I was modeling and had some expendable cash.
 I think Ken was a little uninspired with my idea for a painting which was of a secret spot in Baja that I loved.
 I was a little disappointed and I think that, in part, eventually led me along the path to make my own.